djplaner/memex/share/blog/gettingStarted.md

 The Foam community to the rescue with [this example](https://tslim.github.io/concepts/) found on Twitter.
 A concrete example to explore.
 The [concepts directory](https://github.com/tslim/concepts/tree/master/concepts) is holding the equivalent of card boxes.
 Semi-equivalent to the sense directory in memex.
 Each "card box" then has its own ["index"](https://github.com/tslim/concepts/blob/master/concepts/cloud-computing.md) and directory for cards

+Steps:

+1. Get a list of Cards and CardBoxes in Wikity
+2. Make directories in sense for each of the card boxes
+3. Save card boxes to files in sense directory
+4. Save each card ito the appropriate directory (card box or "loose")
+5. Add a list of card boxes to sense/index.md
+6. Add a list of "loose" cards to sense/index.md

+Step

 -